Schoolies week

-Schoolies or schoolies week (also known as leavers' or leavers' week in Queensland and Western Australia and coasties in the Australian Capital Territory) refers to the Australian tradition of high-school graduates (also known as "schoolies" or "leavers") having week-long holidays following the end of their final exams in late November and early December.
+Schoolies or schoolies week (also known as leavers' or leavers' week in Western Australia and coasties in the Australian Capital Territory) refers to the Australian tradition of high-school graduates (also known as "schoolies" or "leavers") having week-long holidays following the end of their final exams in late November and early December.

-"Toolies" refers to older revellers who participate in Schoolies week but are not high-school graduates.
-"Foolies" refers to younger adolescents, who participate in Schoolies week but have not yet graduated from high school.
+"Toolies" refers to older revellers who participate in Schoolies week but graduated in an earlier year.
+"Foolies" refers to younger adolescents who participate in Schoolies week but have not yet graduated from high school.
 Schoolies week is seen as a final party with schoolmates before they head their separate ways.

 History

-Schoolies week first began on the Gold Coast, Queensland in 1980, in the week following final exams for private single-sex schools.
-The Broadbeach Hotel was the main meeting place.
-Schoolies Week events began to be organised for 1980, and from then on the Gold Coast attracted schoolies from all over Australia for celebrations.
+There is a history of school leavers following their final exams with a holiday on the Gold Coast in Queensland from at least the 1970s.
+Over time, it acquired the name "Schoolies Week" and events specifically for schoolies week began to be organised.
+It is claimed the first organised event was in 1976 at Lennon's Broadbeach International Hotel.
+From then on the Gold Coast attracted schoolies from all over Australia for celebrations.
 Since then, the tradition has spread, and Australian high-school graduates celebrate their graduation with a week-long party at many popular tourist destinations around the country.

 Schoolies week is considered by many teenagers in Australia as a cultural rite of passage.
-Schoolies week is seen as transitional period from youth to adulthood, marking a change of state from the imposition of school discipline to the chosen freedom to have a body which is out of control.
+Schoolies week is seen as a transitional period from youth to adulthood, marking a change of state from the imposition of school discipline to the chosen freedom to have a body which is out of control.
 According to the Official National Schoolies Week Website, "The most-enduring Schoolies-week tradition is the first run down the beach and dive into the ocean after school is finished forever.
 That plunge of freedom is the essence of freedom which Schoolies symbolises."